finbourne/lusid-sdk-csharp-preview/sdk/docs/LegalEntitiesApi.md

             var apiInstance = new LegalEntitiesApi(config);
             var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to list the legal entities.
 Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the legal entities.
 Defaults to return the latest version              of each legal entities if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing legal entities from a previous call to list legal entities.
 This  value is returned from the previous call.
-If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
+If a pagination token is provided the filter, effectiveAt, sortBy  and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
 Defaults to 5000 if not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var sortBy = new List<string>(); // List<string> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\" (optional)